What are opioids?

 - Needing too much or too little sleep

 - Feeling high or sedated

-If you have a high risk for an overdose, you may also want to get a prescription for naloxone.
-Naloxone is a drug that can reverse the effects of an opioid overdose.
+If you have a high risk for an overdose, you will want to get naloxone from a pharmacy and carry it with with you wherever you go.
+Naloxone is a medicine that can reverse the effects of an opioid overdose.

 How can I take my opioid medicine safely?

 You should always be careful when taking any medicine, but you need to take extra care when taking opioids:

 - Take your medicine exactly as prescribed - do not take extra doses.

 - Check the instructions every time you take a dose.